chaitanya-priya-puvvada/sap-build-process-automation/tutorials/spa-create-process-api-trigger/spa-create-process-api-trigger.md

 5. **Save** your project.

-### Release and deploy the process with API trigger
+### Release and deploy the process with an API trigger

 1. **Release** the project.